SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/device-update2.png" width="350" height="290">

-You will see that option **5.
+Once completed, you will see that option. **5.
 Update software** has dynamically changed to option **5.
 Verify software**.
 If you open the 'did.csv' session file, you will notice some changes.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/file-analysis2.png">